unironi/unironi.github.io/README.md

     <li>Identified audience segments in GA4 to assist with A/B testing in Mutiny, helping us personalize web experiences for different regions and industries; we saw a conversion rate increase of about 4% in one of our segments as a result</li>
     <li>Automated manual tasks in Google Sheets using Apps Script and JavaScript</li>
     <li>Collaborated with integrated marketing teams to create or update campaigns and events on our site</li>
+    <li>Improved site performance by debugging and extending WordPress components while collaborating with developers in code reviews/brainstorming sessions</li>
   </ul>
 </details>